Sustainability is a hot topic, and we see a lot of jargon thrown around by companies claiming to be “green”. But what does it even mean?

 Composting

 Products such as paper and food are compostable.
-A few examples of non-compostable products are plastics, glass and metal, which should be recycled.
+A few examples of non-compostable products are plastics, glass and metal, which should be recycled where possible.

-In theory, packaging labelled as compostable is made from vegetable matter like potato or cornstarch, which entirely breaks down.
+In theory, packaging labelled as compostable is made from vegetable matter like potato or cornstarch, which breaks down naturally.

 Conservation